She is that which lives within, the curious whisper

 A part of the reason that prayers and invocations are powerful is because we set the intention of calling to something.
 In fact, we unconsciously know exactly what it is we are tuning into when we do this.
 We begin to slow down and to vibrate at that higher level, to tune in, to connect.
 With practice, we tune into that higher vibration more easily and we hear her speak more often.
 We find doors open, we find creative insights and powerful motivation, and we find that when she speaks she inspires action.
 May she guide you passionately forward this Spring!

 A candle and a key,

-Kaycee is also a Co-Collaborator over at Dark Goddesses Collective!
+Dark Goddess Collective, A Revelations of a Witch Circle, will be launching soon.
 This is a community focused on those who are interested in doing the deeper, life-changing, intuitive work of reclaiming their power with Dark Goddesses and a tribe committed to fostering change in their communities.
-Wish to be notified once we open the gates?
-To be one of the first click here.
+Make sure you have subscribed to get updates!

 Feature Image Credit: via Pexels